Susana465/camkii_thesis/30-modelling_background.md

 There are three main things that are important here: space, time and structure of molecules (?).

+the way compratments work in this kind of modelling - will need a methods section that is more specific than this one i think.

 ### Software used in this PhD {.unnumbered} - MIGHT need to be a chapter in itself